-In compliance with Listing Rule 1207 sub-Rule (19) of the Listing Manual, the Group issues quarterly reminders to its Directors, officers and relevant employees on the restrictions in dealings in listed securities of the Group during the period commencing (i) two weeks prior to the announcement of financial results of each of the first three quarters of the financial year, and (ii) one month before the announcement of full-year results, and ending on the date of such announcements.
+The Company has established a procedure for dealings in the securities of the Company, which sets out the implications of insider trading and guidance on such dealings, including the prohibition on dealings with the Company's securities on short-term considerations.
+In compliance with best practices in Listing Rule 1207 sub-Rule (19) of the Listing Rules, the Group issues quarterly reminders to its Directors, officers and relevant employees on the restrictions in dealings in listed securities of the Group during the period commencing (i) two weeks prior to the announcement of financial results of each of the first three quarters of the financial year, and (ii) one month before the announcement of full-year results, and ending on the date of such announcements.
 Directors, officers and relevant employees are also reminded not to trade in listed securities of the Group at any time while in possession of unpublished price sensitive information and to refrain from dealing in the Group's securities on short-term considerations.

-Guideline Questions How has the company complied?
+GUIDELINE QUESTIONS HOW HAS THE COMPANY COMPLIED?
 General (a) Has the Company complied with all the principles and guidelines of the Code?
-If not, please state the specific deviations and the alternative corporate governance practices adopted by the Company in lieu of the recommendations in the Code. (a) F&N has complied in all material respects with the principles and guidelines set out in the Code. (b) In what respect do these alternative corporate governance practices achieve the objectives of the principles and conform to the guidelines in the Code? (b) Please see above.
+If not, please state the specific deviations and the alternative corporate governance practices adopted by the Company in lieu of the recommendations in the Code. (a) Fraser and Neave, Limited ("F&N" or the "Company") has complied in all material respects with the principles and guidelines set out in the Code. (b) In what respect do these alternative corporate governance practices achieve the objectives of the principles and conform to the guidelines in the Code? (b) Please see above.
 Board Responsibility Guideline 1.5 What are the types of material transactions which require approval from the Board?
-The Company has a Manual of Authority (" MOA ") which contains a schedule of matters specifically reserved to the Board for approval.
+The Company has a Manual of Authority ("MOA") which contains a schedule of matters specifically reserved to the Board for approval.
 In addition to matters such as annual budgets, financial plans and business strategies, Board approval is required for material transactions, such as major acquisitions, divestments, funding and investment proposals.
 The MOA authorises the Board Executive Committee to approve certain transactions up to specified limits beyond which the approval of the Board needs to be obtained.
 Members of the Board Guideline 2.6 (a) What is the Board's policy with regard to diversity in identifying director nominees? (a) The Board proactively seeks to maintain an appropriate balance of expertise, skills and attributes among Directors.
 This is reflected in the diversity of backgrounds and competencies of our Directors. (b) Please state whether the current composition of the Board provides diversity on each of the following - skills, experience, gender and knowledge of the Company, and elaborate with numerical data where appropriate. (b) The current competencies of the Board range from banking, finance and accounting to relevant industry knowledge including entrepreneurial and management experience and familiarity with regulatory requirements and risk management.
 The Board also includes two female directors in recognition of the importance and value of gender diversity.
-The profiles of the directors can be found on pages 22 to 28 of this Annual Report (" this Report "). (c) What steps has the Board taken to achieve the balance and diversity necessary to maximize its effectiveness? (c) The Board has delegated the Nominating Committee (the "NC") to annually review the size and composition of the Board with a view to maintaining an appropriate balance of expertise, skills and attributes taking into account the needs of the F&N and its subsidiaries (the "Group").
+The profiles of the directors can be found on pages 12 to 17 of this Annual Report ("this Report"). (c) What steps has the Board taken to achieve the balance and diversity necessary to maximize its effectiveness? (c) The Board has delegated the Nominating Committee (the " NC ") to annually review the size and composition of the Board with a view to maintaining an appropriate balance of expertise, skills and attributes taking into account the needs of F&N and its subsidiaries (the " Group ").
 Please also refer to Guideline 4.6 below on the process for Board succession planning.